imb/fctx/doc/source/specs/execute-tag-tests.rst

   1. "run_non_critical_tests.c": Executes all non-critical tests.
   1. "run_all.c": Runs both critical and non-critical tests.

-The trick here is in how you define your implemenation files.
+The trick here is in how you define your implementation files.
 If you look at the existing FCT "test_multi.c" as an example you will see you can do something like this for, "run_critical.c",